Get Started Developing with FamilySearch

 Create Your App and Receive an App Key

-After enrollment and acceptance in the Solution Provider program you will be able to register your app with FamilySearch Integration Server ("Sandbox") by clicking the Create App button on the developer website.
+After enrollment and acceptance in the Solution Provider program you will be able to register your app with FamilySearch Integration Server ("Sandbox") by clicking the "New Application Solution" button on the Solution Community website.
 Be prepared with the following information:

 Decide on a name for your app.
 This name will be made publicly visible to users of the Solution Gallery after you apply and are accepted as a Compatible Solution Provider.

 Your app type options are Web, Mobile iOS, Mobile Android, Desktop or Mac.
 You need a separate app key for each type of the app that you develop.

 One of the related items for the application is the Redirect URIs.
 Your redirect URI should be an absolute URI that points to the location of your app in order to complete the authentication flow.
 Depending on the server address that is running your app, your redirect URI may look something like one of the following: